rschapiro/Portfolio/content/goals.md

 - design simple 3D models in Blender by using meshes and vertices
 - design and build 3D models in Blender using the simple build-in tools, amongst grab, rotate, scale, extrude, bevel and inset
 - create simple animations using keyframes and the graph editor
+- work with different functionality such as the Subdivision and Mirror modifers
+- work with both the modeling and sculpting workspace

 ### Competences